 As explained in the historical section, the origin of the overshirt is military and therefore utilitarian .
 It is therefore quite natural that the overshirt still retains the characteristics of its former use today.

-Several types of pockets can be used for an overshirt.
-If you want to know more, Nicolò has written a compendium of the 15 pockets that turn a shirt into an overshirt.
+There are several types of pockets that can be used for an overshirt.
+If you want to know more, Nicolò has written a compendium of the 15 pockets that transform a shirt into an overshirt.

 However, a work jacket also has pockets.
-The confusion is such that even among our advisors: “ it is not uncommon to hear about a jacket for our Milo overshirt (thick boiled wool)” confides Julien.
+The confusion is such that even among our advisors: " it is not uncommon to hear talk of a jacket for our Milo overshirt (thick boiled wool)" confides Julien.

 2. The cut

-The overshirt is an “overcoat”, which means that one or more layers are required underneath the overshirt, such as a t-shirt or shirt for example.
-For this, it will have a necessarily straight cut, in order to maintain optimal comfort.
+The overshirt is an “overcoat”, which means that one or more layers are needed underneath the overshirt, such as a t-shirt or a shirt for example.
+For this, it will necessarily have a straight cut, in order to maintain optimal comfort.

-In terms of length, it's difficult to differentiate an overshirt from a work jacket , we are practically on the same standards.
-Depending on the model, there are some differences.
+In terms of length, it is difficult to differentiate an overshirt from a work jacket , we are practically on the same standards.
+Depending on the models, there are some differences.
 For example, a denim jacket stops at the waist, with a more “boxy” effect.
-The overshirt, for its part, pushes the slider a little, stopping at the top of the thighs.
+The overshirt, on the other hand, pushes the cursor a little, stopping at the top of the thighs.

 3. The collar

-In terms of collar, there is something for everyone.
-From the collar of a structured work jacket to the collar of a casual shirt, the overshirt is inspired by all styles.
-Note, the thicker the overshirt, the more it borrows certain codes from a jacket .
-Conversely, the lighter the overshirt, the more it will use the elements of a shirt.
+In terms of collars, there is something for everyone.
+From the structured work jacket collar to casual shirt collars, the overshirt is inspired by all styles.
+Note that the thicker the overshirt, the more it borrows certain codes from a jacket .
+Conversely, the lighter the overshirt, the more it will use elements of a shirt.

-• Versatility: it's difficult to find a piece as versatile as the overshirt.
+- Versatility: It's hard to find a piece as versatile as the overshirt.
 It can go with everything, all the time and in a very simple way.
-It allows us to play with shapes, in particular by having the possibility of closing it (to refine its look) or by leaving it open to maintain fullness and have fun with layering.
-The different material options (wool, boiled wool, cotton, linen, etc.) are also a great asset when you want to vary the styles.
+It allows us to play with shapes, especially by having the possibility of closing it (to refine its look) or leaving it open to keep volume and have fun with layering.
+The different possibilities of materials (wool, boiled wool, cotton, linen...) are also a major asset when you want to vary the styles.

-• Comfort: if there is one comfortable piece, it's the overshirt.
+- Comfort: If there is one piece that is comfortable, it is the overshirt.
 As easy to put on as to take off, it allows us to regulate the temperature at all times.
 Nothing more effective!

-The advantages of the overshirt are undeniable , but in terms of style, how to combine this piece?
+The advantages of the overshirt are undeniable , but in terms of style, how do you pair this piece?
 David, stylist at BonneGueule, gives you his advice.

-"There are so many overshirts, and so many ways to wear them.
-Here is a selection of five looks analyzed to help you make this garment your own.
+“There are so many overshirts, and so many ways to wear them.
+Here are five looks analyzed to help you make this garment your own.

-For even more inspiration, check out the Panache episode on the overshirt.
+For even more inspiration, check out Panache's episode on the overshirt.

 Look 1: casual chic power

-We start with a look accessible to everyone.
+We start with a look that is accessible to all.
 A beige velvet overshirt with a white t-shirt, navy chinos and white Converse .

-The outfit plays on a tried and tested color contrast : beige, blue and white.
-Also note that the volumes are consistent : the overshirt is slightly loose and so are the pants.
+The outfit plays on a tried and tested contrast of colors : beige, blue and white.
+Also note that the volumes are consistent : the overshirt is slightly loose and the pants too.

-This look, resolutely casual, has a little something elegant to me, perhaps with the dark blue pants which are a bit reminiscent of suit pants in idea.
+This look, resolutely casual, has I find a little something elegant, perhaps with the dark blue pants which are a bit reminiscent of suit pants in the idea.

 Look 1 bis: military version

-Do you like simple outfits but find the one above a little too conservative?
-In this case, you can focus on a more military/workwear aesthetic.
+Do you like simple outfits but find the one above a little too prim?
+In this case, you can go for a more military/workwear aesthetic.
 The beige overshirt becomes olive green with patches.

 Plain navy chinos become faded jeans.
 Knee holes are optional.

-Converse are replaced by German Army Trainers , German army sneakers from the 80s/90s.
+The Converse are replaced by German Army Trainers , sneakers from the German army of the 80s/90s.

 The composition is similar to the first look, quite simple, but the result is ultimately very different.